ptribble/jkstat/README.md

 for openjson.

-The javascript client uses Flot https://www.flotcharts.org/ and jsTree https://www.jstree.com/, both under the MIT License.
+The javascript client uses Flot https://www.flotcharts.org/ and jsTree https://www.jstree.com/, both under the MIT License, see the file LICENSES/MIT.txt.